 It is 7pm and the energy in the studio is very productive.
 All the artists are in a flow, hungry to keep painting, in a panic as they know that soon they will have to break off to go back home or move on their way.

-Our first group in 2017 which I will be discussing are three female artists, Nora Teichert who was with us for three months, Svenja Hohlt one month and kyra Sacks two weeks.
+Our first group in 2017 are three female artists, Nora Teichert who was with us for three months, Svenja Hohlt one month and kyra Sacks two weeks.

 Visionary Illustrator and Travel Blogger from Germany, currently living in Peru.

 Nora has been here the longest she is used to the jungle sounds and has forgotten about the Mosquitos.
 As a travel blogger she has to reach deadlines and work on her laptop in the ‘big house’ Sachaqa communal house.
 Nora studied Tourism at university and writes for a well known travel blog, which is now in print called Info-Peru.
 Nora is at home working here next to the kettle, on the large table or sometimes tucked up in bed where she can feel undisturbed.
 The Internet works really well at the centre so she is able to work without too many issues.
 If she has to download anything she can go to the city (40 mins drive) and spend a day in the internet cafes.
 You can feel Nora in deep concentration behind her laptop, we know she is hungry to get back into the studio to paint.

 Dreams and images flow from a place deep within her, always awaiting to be made visible on paper.
 Her colours and designs are intriguing, feminine in a beautiful way.
 She expresses herself in words on a daily basis, it is the same way for her now in images.
 The same creative process but somehow shifting from the descriptive word to the land of feeling, discovery and internal adventure.

 Why did you choose an artist retreat in the Amazon Rainforest?